m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/interactivity/draw-pad.md

 ## Interacting with items

 More common than simply having the user draw on a blank area is asking the user to draw strokes that interact with objects.
 For example, you might show a series of circles and ask the user to connect to them with lines.
-Entities that we add to the `DrawPad` for the purpose of interacting with them are called `DrawPadItems`.
-A `DrawPadItem` is a `Shape`, `Sprite`, or any other entity that we add to the `DrawPad`.
+Nodes that we add to the `DrawPad` for the purpose of interacting with them are called `DrawPadItems`.
+A `DrawPadItem` is a `Shape`, `Sprite`, or any other node that we add to the `DrawPad`.
 We can then listen for events on the `DrawPadItem` and execute code when they occur.

-To use a `DrawPadItem`, we create the entity and add it to the `DrawPad` using the `addItem()` method. `addItem()` returns the entity as a `DrawPadItem`, which has extra properties and methods for interacting with strokes.
+To use a `DrawPadItem`, we create the node and add it to the `DrawPad` using the `addItem()` method. `addItem()` returns the node as a `DrawPadItem`, which has extra properties and methods for interacting with strokes.

 :::caution

-Once the entity has been added to the `DrawPad`, we can no longer access it directly.
+Once the node has been added to the `DrawPad`, we can no longer access it directly.
 Instead, we **must** access it only through the `DrawPadItem` that was returned by `addItem()`.

 :::